Our Favorite Mountain Bikes Tested and Reviewed

 The 2018 Gravity FSX offers dual suspensions that are completely adjustable, so you'll be able to ride with a suspension level that you like.
 The Shimano shifters are easy to use, even for beginners.

-This mountain bike is constructed with an aluminum frame that’s lightweight and durable.
 It disc brake system increases safety.
 The double wall rims enhance the feeling of security and stability while you're riding.

 Overall, this model offers a tremendous amount of value.
 It's in the low to mid-range of prices on this list.
 As a result, it's a solid model for beginners looking to invest in a mountain bike that will last as long as they need it to.

-6. Raleigh Eva 2
+8. Raleigh Eva 2

-This cross country bike was designed for a woman's sensibilities.
+This cross-country bike was designed for a woman's sensibilities.
 It's bright design and a saddle designed for women's bodies make it a popular choice for female riders.
 It's available in silver, blue, and black.